4 Reasons to Choose Plastic Free, All Natural Fibres Over Synthetic Fibres

 There are other animal fibres which are good because they naturally biodegrade but not so good when the fibre is removed from the animal, therefore we won’t list them here.

-To find clothing made with natural fibres, explore the range of slow fashion eco-brands in our directory.
+To find clothing made with natural fibres, explore the range of plastic free apparel brands in our directory.

 Comments